pgaljan/VxRail-Log-Explorer/README.md

 Contact paul.galjan@dell.com with questions and suggestions.

 **Overview**\
-A tool to quickly visualize VxRail 7.x log files, allowing you to filter by time, microservice and log criticality.
+A tool to quickly visualize VxRail 7.x log files, allowing you to independently filter by time, microservice, log criticality and other parameters.
+You can also export those filtered views for analysis in other tools.
 Three views are available:\
 \
 **Log Explorer**\
 A basic, minimally filtered view of the log.\